Pockets of Ease - The Hidden Cost of Optimizing Everything

 Because here's what I've noticed:

-The cost of optimizing everything is your nervous system.
+The cost of trying to optimize everything is your nervous system.

 A friend recently took a day off to do something fun.